zeyuid/zeyuid.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D candidate in Control Science and Engineering from Zhejiang University.
-I obtained my B.S. degree (with honors) in East China University of Science and Technology.
+I'm currently a Ph.D candidate in Control Science and Engineering of Zhejiang University.
+I obtained my B.S. degree (with honors) from East China University of Science and Technology.

 I am working on security of industrial control systems, from both aspects of system data and physical model.
 I am also interested in structure learning, especially understanding the role of control invariants of system controller.